wp-cli/handbook/commands/db/cli.md

 # wp db cli

-Open a MySQL console using credentials from wp-config.php
+Opens a MySQL console using credentials from wp-config.php

 ### OPTIONS